 The Urban Growth Strategy was never completed due to a number of factors including changes to State Planning Policy (e.g. bushfire policy) and State Government planning directions.
 The preparation of an updated framework plan for Harcourt (Plan Harcourt) was also underway due to its prioritisation as a town that could accommodate growth through the Loddon Mallee South Regional Growth Plan.

-Settlement Planning Assessment and Land Supply and Demand Assessment (draft)
+Mount Alexander Shire Settlement Planning Assessment and Land Supply and Demand Assessment (2023)